gamesbook/protograf/docs/source/card_decks.rst

 order in which the appear in the group's listing.

 This command is somewhat similar to the
-:ref:`Common command <the-common-command>`, which also provides a way to group commonly used properties.
+:ref:`Common command <the-common-command>`, which provides a way to group commonly used *properties*.

 .. _the-template-command: